 Who pays for the rewards users receive?

-Is QR code monetization compatible with my existing marketing channels?
+Is QR code monetization compatible with my existing marketing?